HL7/dental-data-exchange/input/pagecontent/best_practices.md

 ### Use of the Dental Finding, Dental Condition, and US Core Condition Profiles
 Implementors should use the following profiles within a Dental Referral Note or Dental Consult Note:
-* Dental Condition: This profile contains clinically significant observation confirmed or discovered during a dental visit.
+* **Dental Condition**: This profile contains clinically significant observation confirmed or discovered during a dental visit.
 It should be used to specify:
     * A dental condition that does not require action, such as a missing tooth (see [Scenario 3](background.html#scenario-3-dental-to-dental-endodontist-referral))
     * A problem that is actionable or may require attention (such as active caries), which may include a reference to evidence of that problem via a Dental Finding.
-* Dental Finding: This profile should be used to record oral measurements or assessment scores including an odontogram or periodontal assessment.
+* **Dental Finding**: This profile should be used to record oral measurements or assessment scores including an odontogram or periodontal assessment.

 The HL7 community recommends the following practices:
 * Dental observations that are important to other medical providers (e.g., bleeding gums) should be placed in the US Core Condition profile.
 (See [Scenario 1](background.html#scenario-1-medical-to-dental-referral-note).)